o1-labs/zk-oracles/doc/src/zkoracles/overview.md

 The critical point here is that the protocol has to ensure that the query and response are derived from a TLS connection between the Client and Server.
 Therefore, we can not let the Client to establish a TLS connection with the Server alone, because he/she can encrypt arbitrary messages using the session key and claims that these messages come from a TLS connection with the Server.

 ZkOracles provides a protocol that the Notary and Client collaboratively play the role of "TLS Client" to establish a TLS connection with the Server.
-More specifically, the Notary and the Client run several secure two-party computation protocols to generate necessary information for a "TLS Client", which keep the secret from Client private against the Notary.
+More specifically, the Notary and the Client run several secure two-party computation protocols to generate necessary information for a "TLS Client", which keep the secret of Client private against the Notary.

 The following workflow is an overview of the zkOracle protocol.